chanwooyang/Udacity-SDCND/T1-P2-TrafficSignClassifier/writeup_report.md

 The model was able to correctly guess all traffic signs, which gives an accuracy of 100%.

-###3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
+#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 For all images, the model is 100% sure about its predictions.

+![6 Test Images Result][six_test]

 However, since only 6 images are not enough to correctly evaluate the trained model, test dataset was used to get the test accuracy of the trained model.
 The final model yielded 97.82% of test accuracy and I randomly chose and displayed 6 images with their softmax probability results.

+![Test Dataset Result][overall_test]

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-####1.
-Discuss the visual output of your trained network's feature maps.
+#### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?